Ski better than you ever thought possible

 Is there any recommended ski hire?

 We only recommend Ski Fast, Rue de la Poste, Telephone 0033 47 906 3344.
-Email email@example.com.
+Email firstname.lastname@example.org.
+Website www.skifast.notresphere.com.
 They speak English.
 Ask for Jean-Charles and mention that you are attending an Ali Ross ski course.
-(Editor's note: Having used Jean-Charles, personally, many times over the years I believe they offer a good, honest service and come highly recommended by anyone I speak to) See additional information on Courses /dates page for more details.
+See additional information on Courses /dates page for more details.

 When do I need to arrive at the resort for the skiing course?

 Your travel arrangements should allow you to be in Tignes by Sunday afternoon at the latest.
-If you are delayed for any reason and can't attend the Sunday 5.30 ski course introduction meeting, please phone (0044)788 0551360.
+This gives you time to collect your skis and passes in time for the Monday morning start.
+If you are delayed for any reason and can't attend the Sunday 5.30 ski course introduction meeting, please text (preferably) (0044)788 0551360.

 Do I need any special equipment for any of the ski courses?

-For Advanced ski courses especially, please bring your own transceivers and rucksacks if you have them.
-We supply transceivers if you don't already have them, but it is well worth the relatively modest outlay to have your own, which you can practise with if you know someone who has one too.
-Maybe to play hide and seek around the house on those long winter evenings.
+For Advanced ski courses especially, please bring your own transceivers if you have them.
+We supply transceivers for those who don't own one, but it is well worth the relatively modest outlay to have a personal transceiver, which you can practise with if you know someone who has one too.
+We always have a practice session with them on the course in any case to remind you how to use them.

 Is there anything else important to remember?